AdobeDocs/commerce-learn.en/help/merchant/introduction/1-7-business-settings.md

 activity: use
 ---

-# Unit 1.7: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Store settings

-In this unit:
+In this video:

 - Locale settings
 - Store information